dajann/ChessWebApp/README.md

 This is a simple implementation of a chess game using Java Spring Boot and WebSockets for real-time communication between players.
 The frontend is built with HTML, CSS, and JavaScript.

 Features
-Two-player chess game with real-time updates using WebSockets Backend implementation with synchronization, polymorphism, and inheritance concepts Basic chess rules implemented: pieces movement, captures, check, and checkmate Responsive user interface with custom chess board and pieces design Chat box feature for communication between players during the game
+Two-player chess game with real-time updates using WebSockets.
+Backend implementation with synchronization, polymorphism, and inheritance concepts.
+Basic chess rules implemented: pieces movement, captures, check, and checkmate.
+Responsive user interface with custom chess board and pieces design.
+Chat box feature for communication between players during the game.